kospex/kospex/README.md

  - Identify key person or offboarding risk
  - Identify potential complexity challenges (or conceptual integrity concerns)
  - Aggregate repo metadata into a single database for easier and faster querying

-## Inside the kospex shell

-All of your mounted code will be in the /repos direcory and that's where your shell will start.
-Proving you used a similar format for the GIT_DATA_DIRECTORY above, you should see everythign like: \
-/repos/GIT_SERVER/ORG/REPO \
-/repos/github.com/kospex/kospex \
-etc

-Useful tools installed:
-- MergeStat (https://github.com/mergestat/mergestat-lite) - for extracting Git data
-- SCC (https://github.com/boyter/scc/) - used for file metadata, Lines of Code etc

 ## Queries to try